Find out the best qualities of each state in Australia

 Melbourne, described as the most European city in Australia due to its preserved Victorian architecture, is the beating heart of VIC.
 Near the city is Phillip Island Wildlife Park where penguins roam free.
 The spectacular Great Ocean Road known for its iconic limestone pillars – the Twelve Apostles, offers sceneries of deserted beaches and rainforests.
 If you’re a snow bunny, Victoria is known for some of the best Australian alpine resorts.

 QLD offers a wide range of landscapes and activities, including the internationally famous Great Barrier Reef, Cairns man-made lagoon, and the white-sandy beaches, as well as the dense rainforests of Whitsunday Islands.
 Near the lively city of Brisbane is the largest koala sanctuary in the world, Lone Pine Koala Sanctuary.
+Then of course there’s the Gold Coast, which has some of the best surf breaks and beaches in the world.

 If you ever visit NT, be sure to explore the enchanted Outback.
 Along with the impressive red rocks in the Uluru-Kata Tjuta National Park.
 In a less arid setting, Kakadu National Park (the largest national park in Australia) is a great place to unwind and be amongst the birds, turtles and saltwater crocodiles (supervised of course.)